ABIF-McGill/Intro_to_Fiji_Macros/README.md

 <br>

 For this workshop, we'll mostly aim to re-create actual image processing and analysis tasks in a written macro.
+We'll be using the ImageJ macro language, since it is the easiest to work with in this context.

 <br>